Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 Main technologies used for building this ecommerce from ground up where Python & Django.
 To manage, store and host data as PostgreSQL we used ElephantSQL service.
-And to process payments we integrated Stripe payments platform.
+And to process payments we integrated Stripe payments provider.

 ### Languages: